Business Contracts Guide for Startups and Companies

 For enterprise customers, the terms they are willing to accept are almost always negotiated.
 They will want Service Level Agreements with specific uptime commitments, Data Processing Agreements meeting their GDPR or local data law requirements, security provisions, and audit rights.
 Having a well-drafted set of base terms gives you control over the negotiation.

-Q: Does a business contract have to be in writing to be legally binding?
-A: Not always.
+Not always.
 Verbal contracts are enforceable in many situations.
 The practical problem is proving what was agreed when a dispute arises.
 For any commercial relationship that involves meaningful money, deliverables, or obligations that extend over time, a written contract is not optional.
 Written agreements create a clear record, reduce ambiguity, and make it significantly easier to resolve disputes.

-Q: What is the difference between a contract and a terms of service?
-A: A Terms of Service is a specific type of contract, typically a clickthrough agreement presented to users of a digital product or service.
+A Terms of Service is a specific type of contract, typically a clickthrough agreement presented to users of a digital product or service.
 It governs the relationship between a business and its users on standardised terms.
 A commercial contract is typically negotiated between two specific parties and reflects the terms of their individual arrangement.
 Both are legally binding where properly accepted.

-Q: Can I use a template contract I found online?
-A: Templates are useful for understanding what a contract should contain.
+Templates are useful for understanding what a contract should contain.
 They are not a substitute for an agreement tailored to your specific situation, jurisdiction, and commercial relationship.
 The areas where templates are most likely to create problems are IP ownership, misclassification of workers, jurisdiction-specific compliance obligations, and provisions that are legally valid in one country but unenforceable in another.

-Q: What happens if the other party wants to use their contract instead of mine?
-A: Whoever provides the first draft of a contract has a structural advantage because every default provision reflects their interests.
+Whoever provides the first draft of a contract has a structural advantage because every default provision reflects their interests.
 If a counterpart insists on using their paper, review it carefully before accepting any of its terms.
 The key sections to focus on are scope, liability, IP, termination rights, and governing law.
 If the contract is materially one-sided, negotiate or walk away.

-Q: How long should I keep signed contracts?
-A: The general rule in most jurisdictions is to keep contracts for at least six years after they expire or are terminated, which covers the standard limitation period for contract claims.
+The general rule in most jurisdictions is to keep contracts for at least six years after they expire or are terminated, which covers the standard limitation period for contract claims.
 In some industries and for some types of agreements, longer retention periods apply.
 Employment records often need to be kept for longer under employment and tax laws.
 Data-related agreements may need to be retained for as long as you process data under them plus the limitation period.

-Q: At what point does a startup actually need a lawyer for contracts?
-A: For most startups, three situations always justify professional legal input: before the founders sign any agreement that affects equity or IP ownership; before the first paying customer is onboarded with a commercial contract; and before any investment round is completed.
+For most startups, three situations always justify professional legal input: before the founders sign any agreement that affects equity or IP ownership; before the first paying customer is onboarded with a commercial contract; and before any investment round is completed.
 Outside those situations, the question is whether the financial value and duration of the relationship, and the complexity of what is being agreed, justify the cost of review.
 Most experienced commercial lawyers will be honest about when a contract is simple enough that a template with a brief review is sufficient.

-Q: Is an electronic signature legally valid?
-A: In most jurisdictions, yes.
+In most jurisdictions, yes.
 Electronic signatures are legally valid for standard commercial contracts in the UK under the Electronic Communications Act 2000 and eIDAS Regulation, in the US under the ESIGN Act and UETA, in India under the Information Technology Act 2000, and in most other major commercial jurisdictions.
 Exceptions apply for certain types of documents, including deeds, wills, and some real estate transactions, which typically still require wet ink signatures or notarisation.

-Q: What should I do if someone breaches a contract with me?
-A: Document everything first.
+Document everything first.
 Save all communications, evidence of performance or non-performance, and any financial records showing the impact of the breach.
 Review the contract carefully to understand what the breach clause says and whether the breach is material enough to justify termination or only a damages claim.
 Seek legal advice before terminating the contract for breach because terminating incorrectly can expose you to liability.
 Consider whether a demand letter is the right first step or whether the situation requires immediate court action.

-Working With My Legal Pal on Your Business Contracts
+Working with My Legal Pal on your business contracts

 My Legal Pal works with startups, founders, and growing businesses on every type of commercial agreement covered in this guide.
 Whether you need a contract drafted from scratch, an existing agreement reviewed before you sign it, or advice on a clause that is not working the way you expected, our commercial lawyers provide practical, plain English advice at every stage of your business.